oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ZeroMQ looks like an embeddable networking library but acts like a concurrency framework.
 It gives you sockets that carry atomic messages across various transports like in-process, inter-process, TCP, and multicast.
 You can connect sockets N-to-N with patterns like fanout, pub-sub, task distribution, and request-reply.
 It's fast enough to be the fabric for clustered products.
 Its asynchronous I/O model gives you scalable multicore applications, built as asynchronous message-processing tasks.
 It has a score of language APIs and runs on most operating systems.

-**URL**
+**More Information**

 https://www.zeromq.org/

 **Available Versions**::

+    4.3.4-GCCcore-10.3.0
+    4.3.2-GCCcore-8.3.0
     4.3.2-GCCcore-9.3.0
     4.3.3-GCCcore-10.2.0
-    4.3.4-GCCcore-10.3.0
     4.3.4-GCCcore-11.2.0
-    4.3.2-GCCcore-8.3.0

 Zip